chinmay-sawant/GO_FHIR_DEMO/README.md

 ### Code Standards
 - Follow Go best practices and idioms
-- Add comprehensive tests for new features
+- Add comprehensive tests for new features with JUnit XML compatibility
 - Update documentation for API changes
 - Add Swagger annotations for new endpoints
 - Follow the existing code structure
+- Ensure all tests pass with `make test-with-junit`

 ## 📄 License